 The first technique is widely used when server access is limited or AMP conversion is outsourced.
-While the page is rendered, all supported elements gets the following treatment: they are either converted to AMP components or stripped away.
+While the page is rendered, all supported elements get the following treatment: they are either converted to AMP components or stripped away.
 Next, everything is posted to a specific domain.
 It is not suitable for ecommerce.

 In case of Magento and other similar systems, the second approach is implemented.
 The usage of special product page templates allows providing visitors with fast-loading AMP pages with relevant data.
-And there is no need to create such templates and pages manually, since the ecosystem already provides some reliable Magento 2 AMP extensions.
+And there is no need to create such templates and pages manually since the ecosystem already provides some reliable Magento 2 AMP extensions.
 Let’s start with the official demo module that may be used in production.

 WompMobile Magento 2 AMP Extension

-If you are looking for a basic free solution that not only demonstrates the AMP project integration with Magento 2, but can be also used on a live website, pay attention to the WompMobile Magento 2 AMP module.
-This extension consists of just to core components: the template itself and a block with functions necessary for template populating.
+If you are looking for a basic free solution that not only demonstrates the AMP project integration with Magento 2 but can also be used on a live website, pay attention to the WompMobile Magento 2 AMP module.
+This extension consists of only two core components: the template itself and a block with functions necessary for the template populating.
 This Magento 2 AMP plugin is not meant to be comprehensive for all ecommerce stores.
 Its core purpose is the demonstration of a proof-of-concept.
 It shows how to create a module that loads a custom page template, write an AMP page, and populate a template with basic product data.
 Everything is extremely simple but yet effective, so you don’t have to worry about some complicated concepts while mastering the new technology.
 Note that site-wide themes are not applied with the WompMobile Magento 2 AMP module.
 It is responsible for basic product information only.
 For the Magento AMP extension free download, follow this link:

 Plumrocket Accelerated Mobile Pages (AMP) Magento 2 Extension